 All staff will be aware of and comply with the list of Do’s and Don’ts in relation to data security in Appendix A

 Subject Access Requests

 The School will comply with the statutory time limits for effecting disclosure in response to a Subject Access Request.
-The statutory time limit of 40 days continues until 25th May 2018 when under the GDPR the statutory time period reduces to one calendar month of receipt of the request.
+The statutory time limit is 40 days.

 Sharing data with third parties and data processing undertaken on behalf of the School.